ginnyintifa/PTMscape/README.md

 ## 6.Example script

 ### Whole proteom prediction
-Predict acetylation in all the proteins provided.
-A 2-fold cross validation will be conducted.
-Score threshold will be determined at specificity level 0.99.Two text output files will be produced. **ps_samle_wp_mapped_df.tsv** and **ps_sample_wp_test.tsv**.
+Let us assume that we predict lysine acetylation on all proteins provided.
+A two-fold cross validation will be conducted.
+Score threshold will be determined at specificity level 0.99.
+Two text output files will be produced: **ps_samle_wp_mapped_df.tsv** and **ps_sample_wp_test.tsv**.

 ```{r, eval=F}